-J.D./LL.M. in Taxation J.D./LL.M. in Financial Services Law J.D./LL.M. in Family Law the Coif.
-In January 1992, the college moved into a new state-of-the-art, 10-story facility in the West Loop area of downtown Chicago.
-The building is a short walk from the Federal Building that houses the U.S. District Court, the Court of Appeals, and numerous federal agencies; the Daley Center, where the Illinois state courts sit; and LaSalle Street, the hub of law practice in Chicago.
-Being located in the heart of one of the major legal centers in the United States enables the college to supplement its distinguished full-time faculty with outstanding practitioners and jurists who teach courses in their areas of expertise.
+J.D./LL.M. in Family Law J.D./LL.M. in Financial Services Law J.D./LL.M. in Taxation the Coif.
+The law school is housed in a state-of-the-art, 10-story facility in the West Loop area of downtown Chicago.
+The building is a short walk from the Federal Building that houses the U.S. District Court, the U.S. Court of Appeals, and numerous federal agencies; the Daley Center, where the Illinois state courts sit; and LaSalle Street, the hub of law practice in Chicago.
+Being located in the heart of one of the major legal centers in the United States enables the law school to supplement its distinguished full-time faculty with outstanding practitioners and jurists who teach courses in their areas of expertise.